Should You Be Afraid Of Your Calcium Supplements?

 “We found a significant interaction by sex.
 Elevated CVD [cardiovascular disease] mortality with increasing supplemental calcium in-take was observed only in men; however, we cannot rule out the possibility that supplemental calcium intake may be associated with cardiovascular mortality in women”

-This of course, is significantly biased toward supplements, because the actual quote from the study is as follows:
+This is significantly biased toward supplements, because the actual quote from the study is as follows:

 “Our findings suggest that high intake of supplemental calcium is associated with an excess risk of CVD death in men but not in women.
 Additional studies are needed to investigate the effect of supplemental calcium use beyond bone health.”

 Now my goodness!
-This does sound scary for all of us supplement takers!
-Especially when referring to calcium.
+This does sound scary for all of us calcium supplement takers!

 So what gives?
-Should we hurry and empty our calcium bottles and toss out the pills in the universal aquarium-fish cemetery (IE toilet)?
+Should we hurry and empty our calcium bottles?

 “Supplemental calcium intake included calcium from multivitamins and individual calcium supplements.”